 It was two years ago I abandoned this blog suddenly.
 It was also me who started this with the aim of writing my travelling experience to tell myself from future.

 Travelling is luxury when you work full time 8-5:30 job with a limited number of annual leaves which you need to use wisely.
-As I am a Myanmar Passport holder, my travelling experience often starts with the difficulty of having a visa.
+As I am a Burmese Passport holder, my travelling experience often starts with the difficulty of having a visa.
 It prevents you from arranging your trip quickly when the opportunity comes such as the discounts sales of tickets or unexpected long weekends.

 I just missed the trip to Ireland as I couldn’t manage to get things done on time.
 It’s not a good idea to buy a flight ticket when you are not sure you will get a visa or not.
 The Schengen, USA, Aussie visa usually has length application processes and they are not cheap either.